Biomedical Graduate Student Government

 Hello and welcome to the University of Miami!

 We, the officers and senators of the Biomedical Graduate Student Government (BGSG), strive to serve the University of Miami, Miller School of Medicine graduate student body by addressing their academic, professional and social needs through programs, mentorship and communication with university administration.

 Being a member of the BGSG (or any of its various sub-committees) is an immensely rewarding experience where you can make lifelong friendships, gain valuable leadership experience, and foster a sense of community and fellowship amongst your graduate student peers at UM.
-In the fifth year after our creation, we hope to continue to focus and hone our mission by building stronger relationships between students, faculty, and administration and invite any interested students to reach out to us and participate in our various events and initiatives throughout the year.
+In the sixth year after our creation, we hope to continue to focus and hone our mission by building stronger relationships between students, faculty, and the administration and invite any interested students to reach out to us and participate in our various events and initiatives throughout the year.
 I hope to see you all soon and wish you the best of luck on your graduate school endeavors.